Desert Reflections: Water Shapes the West

-By connecting visitors to water and its management through the lens of three different basins in the region — the Mid-Columbia River Basin, Great Salt Lake Basin and Klamath Basin — the exhibit will illuminate how water has shaped the High Desert’s natural, cultural and geological history and explore how it features prominently in contemporary issues such as resource consumption, Indigenous sovereignty and climate change.
+The exhibit connects visitors to water and its management through the lens of three different basins in the region — the Mid-Columbia River Basin, Great Salt Lake Basin and Klamath Basin.
+It will illuminate how water has shaped the High Desert’s natural, cultural and geological history.
+It also explores how it features prominently in contemporary issues such as resource consumption, Indigenous sovereignty and climate change.

-In addition to the discussion of the complexities of water management, Desert Reflections will connect visitors to the significance of water through visual art, music and spoken word performances.
-The High Desert Museum commissioned artwork from four Pacific Northwest artists for the exhibition, which also involved a field trip into the desert with experts in order to spark discussion and inspiration for the pieces.
+In addition to the discussion of the complexities of water management, Desert Reflections will connect visitors to its significance through visual art, music and spoken word performances.
+The High Desert Museum commissioned artwork from four Pacific Northwest artists for the exhibition.
+The project involved a field trip into the desert with experts in order to spark discussion and inspiration for the pieces.

 To complement the exhibit, a variety of events and programs will offer exciting and deeper explorations of Desert Reflections.
-Programs include a Natural History Pub talk focused on water management in the High Desert, a lecture by ornithologist Noah Stryker, a Museum curator-led field trip to the Pelton Round Butte Dam, artist panel discussions and more.
+There will be a Natural History Pub talk focused on water management in the High Desert.
+Ornithologist Noah Stryker will join us for a lecture in May.
+Other programs include a Museum curator-led field trip to the Pelton Round Butte Dam, artist panel discussions and more.
 All of them will serve to spark dialogue about issues relating to water.
 For Desert Reflections programming, click here.

-Owyhee River and John Day photos by Bob Wick, BLMEblast_DesertReflections-sponsors-MPB_links
+Owyhee River and John Day photos by Bob Wick, BLM